best beaches in peru

 • Nearby attractions: El Brujo archeological complex, located near the beach.
 The ancient ceremonial center of the Moche culture.

-13. Pimentel (Chiclayo)
+13. Pimentel

-pimentel beaches in peru
+pimentel peru beaches

 • What to do: Fishing, swimming, riding the old reed boats known as “caballitos de totora”, relaxing, sun tanning.